manpreet-k/react-demo/readme.md

 ### Final steps before you submit:
 Please list build and run steps here:
+1. cd players-app
+2. npm start
+3. type localhost:3000 in the browser

 _P.S: Feel free to add any other bonus functionality you can think of_